 Amazon Web Services

-Cygna Auditor for AWS enables you to track changes to Amazon Identity and Access Management (IAM) configuration, that is an integral part of AWS infrastructure.
-For a list of monitored events and objects, see AWS Key Events & Activities.
+Cygna Auditor for AWS enables you to track changes to Amazon Identity and Access Management (IAM) configuration, an integral part of AWS infrastructure.

 Start Collecting Data

-1. On the Cygna Auditor home page, click the Configuration tile and then drill-down to Amazon Web Services Configuration.
+- On the Cygna Auditor home page, click the Auditor / Configuration tile and then drill-down to Amazon Web Service.

 OPTION